Trusted WordPress tutorials, when you need them most.

 How to Make New Feature Suggestions for WordPress

-You can make a new feature suggestion for WordPress using Trac or GitHub.
-Besides that, you can also report bugs and open tickets so contributors and developers can add them to WordPress core.
+You can suggest new features using Trac or GitHub.
+You can even report bugs and open tickets so developers can improve the WordPress core.
+This process helps keep WordPress up-to-date and functional.

-In this article, we will show you how to make new feature suggestions for WordPress.
+In this article, let us show you how to make new feature suggestions for WordPress.

 How to make new feature suggestions for WordPress using Trac